 A bank can prequalify you for a construction-to-permanent mortgage loan based on your income level and credit score.
 It’s a good idea to seek out a minimum of three loan estimates to help you choose the best loan.
+This can be accomplished in just a few minutes with LendingTree.
 Rates for these loans are typically slightly higher than standard 30-year mortgages.

 2. Find Your Land

 If you haven’t already selected a site to build on, now’s the time.
 You may find that in some cases you have to purchase the land first before taking out a construction loan.
 If this is the case, talk to your bank about the best way to handle the situation.
 You may end up taking out two loans: one for the land, and one for the home construction.
 While land loans are possible to secure, they’re usually at a higher interest rate, and require a minimum of a 20% down payment.
 If you haven’t purchased your land prior to your build, but you have an “intent to sell” document from the landowner of the price of the land, you may be able to wrap the land purchase into your total construction loan.

 3. Choose a Manufacturer